 Author: Christine P. Corrigan ,CPC Writing Services

 The Jury System Improvements Act was enacted in 1978 to ensure that federal courts would have adequate juror participation.
-Many states have similar statutes.
-These statutes generally prohibit employers from taking adverse action against (e.g. firing or demoting) an employee whose absence from work is related to jury service.
+Many states have a similar law.
+These laws generally prohibit employers from taking adverse action against (e.g., firing or demoting) an employee whose absence from work is related to jury service.

-While there is no federal law protecting an employee who is asked to serve as a witness for the employer or subpoenaed to provide testimony, it is prudent to have a written policy or procedure for the terms and conditions of that leave, to ensure consistent treatment.
+While there is no federal law protecting an employee who is asked to serve as a witness for the employer or subpoenaed to provide testimony, employers should have a written policy or procedure for the terms and conditions of that leave, to ensure consistent treatment.
 In addition, some states require employers to permit employees to take a leave when the employee is a witness or a crime or domestic violence victim (including being a family member to the victim), in order to attend the court proceedings relating to the crime.

 Employers should adopt written policies regarding absence due to jury duty and/or other court-related leave in order to outline both the employer's responsibilities and employees' obligations related to such absences.